ggcrunchy/corona-docs/markdown/native/C/CoronaObjects/IgnorableMethodParams.markdown

 ``````

 The names `IgnorableMethodParams_TYPE` and `IgnorableMethodParamsBookend_FUNC` are placeholders for the actual struct implementing this interface, and
-its corresponding bookend functions with a specific function pointer signature.
+its corresponding bookend functions&mdash;the name refers to them being called on each side of the original&mdash;with a specific function pointer signature.

 ##### header  ~^(required)^~
 [Header][native.C.CoronaObjects.CoronaObjectParamsHeader] common to all params structs, used to stitch them into the list used to [build a method stream][native.C.CoronaObjects.CoronaObjectsBuildMethodStream].